uoftwebloggingclub/uoftwebloggingclub.neocities.org/resources/index.md

 The most important feature of your site if you want consistent readers!
 RSS allows a program called an *RSS Reader* to automatically check for updates without going through the effort of visiting individual sites!
 Its also used in our syndication pipeline (for example, the [Recent Feeds section](/) on the main page).

+- [About Feeds](https://aboutfeeds.com/) - a comprehensive rundown on how to use RSS

 - [A Gentle Intro to RSS](https://derekkedziora.com/blog/rss-guide) - some motivation for RSS vs regular recommendation algorithms

 - [An Intro to RSS Feeds](https://meganesulli.com/blog/how-rss-works/) - a guide on how RSS readers and aggregation actually works